Students New to Disability Services

 New Student Forms

 - Step 1: Ready to get started?
-Please fill out a New Student Information Form.
+Fill out a New Student Information Form.

 - Step 2: Know what to expect.
-Please review the New Student Packet (PDF).
+Review the New Student Packet (Word).

 - Step 3: Take our introductory survey upon arrival for the appointment.

 There are four main differences between high school and college disability services.